What Are Balanced Funds?

-These funds, like others, are also impacted by the movements in the stock markets as a certain portion is equity-oriented, however, values of these funds in whole are to be less volatile in comparison to a 100% equity fund.
+These funds, like others, are also impacted by the movements in the stock markets as a specific portion is equity-oriented.
+However, the values of these funds as a whole are to be less volatile in comparison to a 100% equity fund.

-Balance Funds Suitability
+Balance Funds Explained

 - new entrants to the investor’s group with no or limited investment knowledge